yonrasgg/Subzero-Blackbox/README.md

 ## 🎯 Overview

-**Subzero-Blackbox** is a comprehensive cybersecurity auditing platform designed specifically for the Raspberry Pi Zero 2W.
+**Subzero-Blackbox** is a comprehensive cybersecurity auditing platform designed specifically for lowspec computing cards or boards.
 It combines passive and active reconnaissance capabilities with AI-powered analysis to provide security professionals and researchers with a powerful, portable auditing toolkit.

 ### 🎯 Mission
-To democratize cybersecurity auditing by providing an affordable, powerful, and intelligent auditing platform that can be deployed anywhere with just a Raspberry Pi Zero 2W.
+To democratize cybersecurity auditing by providing an affordable, powerful, and intelligent auditing platform that can be deployed anywhere with just a lowspec computing card or board.

 ### 🔑 Key Capabilities
 - **Wi-Fi Auditing**: Passive network scanning, vulnerability assessment, rogue AP detection